-NASA’s Space Camp in Huntsville, Alabama is the ultimate bucket list experience for all independent backpackers and gap year travellers, and this is your ultimate guide on how you can have this iconic experience for yourself, train to be an astronaut and get yourself ready for the birth of space tourism!
+Did you ever dream of becoming an astronaut when you were younger?
+Well now you can still chase that dream!
+NASA’s Space Camp in Huntsville, Alabama is the ultimate bucket list experience for all independent backpackers and gap year travellers.
+This is your ultimate guide on how you can have this iconic experience for yourself, train to be an astronaut and get yourself ready for the birth of space tourism!

 In the better half of the past twenty years I have ticked off more than my fair share of iconic bucket list experiences on my round the world adventures.
 I have trekked through the Sahara desert, peeked inside the craters of active volcanoes, climbed Kilimanjaro, seen Everest Base Camp and have even channeled my inner Indiana Jones and found the lost Ark of the Covenant!
 (Sort of!)

-Ever since I was a Star Trek and science fiction loving kid, where I watched a film called, surprisingly, Space Camp, I had dreamed of going to astronaut training for myself, fulfilling my Captain Kirk fantasies, pressing all the shiny controls and having a robot named Jinx (which the movie version of NASA of course allows young boys to effectively steal and play with) hack into NASAs computers and blast me off into space.
+Ever since I was a Star Trek and science fiction loving kid, where I watched a film called, surprisingly, Space Camp, I had always dreamed of going to astronaut training for myself.
+I spent entire days at school staring out of the window dreaming of fulfilling my Captain Kirk fantasies, pressing all the shiny controls and having a robot named Jinx (which in the movie NASA obviously allows young boys to effectively steal and play with) hack into NASAs computers and blast me off into space.

-Space Camp is obviously on the educational side of that spectrum, and is run by NASA’s US Space and Rocket Center to educate children and promote STEM fields such as science, maths and engineering, but also to give them a taste of what it is like to train as an actual astronaut and hopefully instill a few ambitions to one day further mankind’s reach into deep space, and with a number of Space Camp graduates going on to work at NASA or be actual astronauts themselves, it seems like they are succeeding.
+Space Camp is obviously on the educational side of that spectrum, and is run by NASA’s US Space and Rocket Center to educate children and promote STEM fields such as science, maths and engineering, but also to give them a taste of what it is like to train as an actual astronaut and hopefully instill a few ambitions to one day further mankind’s reach into deep space.
+With a high number of Space Camp graduates going on to work at NASA or becoming actual astronauts themselves, it seems like they are succeeding.

 But contrary to popular belief, Space Camp isn’t just for children.
 I know!
 I was genuinely surprised at this myself!
+There is a Space Camp for adults too!
 Until I was invited to attend I assumed it was just something for children in the U.S, which is why I thought I would never be able to have my own dreams of going there.
 How wrong I was!

 Space Camp obviously has a range of programmes aimed at children between the ages of 7 – 18, and an Advanced Space Academy for college aged teenagers with an expanded curriculum designed more for preparing them for college and careers in STEM fields by taking them through a series of space themed training simulations.